 The Durrow Scarecrow Festival draws buses of tourists from far and wide each year for its unique creativity in a beautiful quaint village.
-People are coming in their droves, are we taking advantage of this?
-Durrow Castle is a beautiful place for tourists to stay, enjoy the surroundings and afternoon tea.
-The village itself is beautifully kept with unspoiled Irish character in every corner and scenic leafy walks on offer.
+Durrow Castle is a beautiful place to stop in for afternoon tea, and check out the cute museum in Bob's Bar.
+The village itself is beautifully kept with unspoiled Irish character in every corner and scenic Durrow Leafy Loop walk.

 8. Derryounce Lake - Portarlington Co.
 Laois

-Portarlington Angling Club look after the biodiversity of Derryounce Lakes and Walks making it an interesting visit for tourists who enjoy the great outdoors.
-After peat production ceased at Derryounce Bog, this area flooded permanently.
+Portarlington Angling Club look after the biodiversity of Derryounce Lakes and Walks making it an stunning place to visit.
+After peat production ceased at Derryounce Bog, this area was flooded permanently.
 The flooded area is now known as Lough Lurgan.
 There is an area of dry grassland and wood on a small hill to the west of Derryounce Lake.
 This area is known as Nugent’s Hill and maps from the turn of the 20th Century show evidence of human habitation there together with a well and a spring.
 This is a beautiful part of the country and a great opportunity to explore nature and wildlife in Laois.
 Watch a video of the skies over the lake here.

 7. Donaghmore Famine Workhouse Museum and Agriculture Museum - Rathdowney, Co.
 Laois